Information, Product, and Cyber Security

 Basic Concept

-The Olympus Group considers information security risks to be important risks that not only directly affect our business but could also have a serious impact on our customer medical institutions, and even on medical care itself.
+The Olympus Group considers information, product, and cyber security (hereinafter, information security) risks to be important risks that not only directly affect our business but also could have a serious impact on our customer medical institutions and even on medical care itself.
 Also, appropriate information security risk management and incident response are becoming increasingly important in terms of maintaining and enhancing the Company's sustainable growth and the competitive advantage of our products and services.
 With regard to addressing information security risks, we believe it is important that the measures are being driven on a whole companywide basis, not limiting them to information security dedicated departments.
 As well as the importance of internal collaboration, it is also crucial to actively communicate and collaborate with our customer medical institutions, business partners, industry associations, and government agencies.

 Information Security Governance